Kjos/OculusGoStreamer/README.md

 - Supports Go pointer for mouse.

 ##Todo
 - Improve latency.
 TCP makes it so packets can get stacked.
 Needs to send and receive frame timestamps to be able to read the actual latency and account for it.
+(Done)
 - Browser side pull up menu so more options can be accessible.
 - Such as fullscreen support.
 - Or switching displays.